vinayphys/vinayphys.github.io/Publications.md

 ## Ongoing:

+Random close packing of hard spheres: the effect of skewness in diameter distribution revealed by the bidisperse limit
+Carmine Anzivino, Vinay Vaibhav and Alessio Zaccone

+Viscoelastic response of thermoplastics and PMMA polymers
+Vinay Vaibhav, Timothy W. Sirk, and Alessio Zaccone

+Non-affine lattice dynamics approach to measure viscosity of polymeric systems
+Ankit Singh, Vinay Vaibhav, and Alessio Zaccone

-Random close packing of binary hard spheres predicts the stability of atomic nuclei
+Random close packing of binary hard spheres favors the stability of neutron-rich atomic nuclei
 Carmine Anzivino, Vinay Vaibhav and Alessio Zaccone
 [arXiv:2405.11268](https://arxiv.org/abs/2405.11268) (2024).